 Since Yap 3.0.0 (released in March 2019), it’s been possible to use a single Yap server with multiple Twilio accounts.
 What this means is that a service body can handle the overhead of server management while another service body retains the management of phone numbers and billing.

-Yap 3 also introduced the concept of configuration precedence (https://github.com/bmlt-enabled/yap/wiki/Configuration-Precedence).
-This creates the ability to manifest all kinds of powerful capability without requiring access to the config.php on the server (critical for this situation where server management is handled by someone else).
+Yap 3 also introduced the concept of configuration precedence.
+This creates the ability to manifest all kinds of powerful capabilities without requiring access to the config.php on the server (critical for this situation where server management is handled by someone else).
 It also has the ability to set a value at regional level while the hierarchy of the BMLT automatically cascades down to the member areas.

-Recently I had to migrate my regional yap server to the zonal server.
-Below is the process I followed, feel free to send an email to firstname.lastname@example.org if you’d like more details.
+In 2020 one of us had to migrate a regional yap server to the zonal server; these notes have been updated in November 2022 based on doing a similar migration in another zone.
+Below is the process we followed; feel free to send an email to firstname.lastname@example.org if you’d like more details.

 Consider whether you may want to take a backup and overwrite your existing Yap database, or make a copy with a new install and config to do side by side testing.
 You may also want to consider setting in the database config ahead of time or afterward.
 You may also want to transfer any other settings in your top level config.php to the Config settings in the admin portal.
 Keep in mind that service bodies will use the hierarchy, so if you set this as a regional level all the service bodies connected will inherit them.

-2) Begin an export from your source yap server, select only data and exclude the flags table.
-See the screenshot below.
-(Use a self-contained file)
+- Begin an export from your source yap server or temporary copy, select only data and exclude the flags and migrations tables.
+See the screenshots to the right.
+(Use a self-contained file.)

 - After the file has been exported run the below on your system.
 In the below example, “export.sql” is the file exported from Step 4 above.